dharmik117/flutter_code_snippet/code.md

 # 📱 Flutter App Setup Guide

 This guide provides useful Flutter commands and configurations for:

 - Creating secure APKs and App Bundles
 - Locking screen orientation
 - Enabling edge-to-edge UI in your Flutter app
 - Adding a simple extension for rupee formatting
+- **Cleaning and deintegrating CocoaPods in iOS**

 ---